Red Rose (TV series): Production

 The series is a co-production between Eleven and Entertainment One (eOne) for BBC Three and Netflix. eOne controls international distribution.
+It was directed by Ramón Salazar (eps.
+1–2), Henry Blake (eps.
+3–5), and Lisa Siwe (eps.
+6–8), and produced by Camilla Bray.

 The series was first announced in August 2019, with the intention being for a BBC Three premiere and BBC One broadcast (at the time, BBC Three primarily held an online presence, with a supplementary, branded late-night programming block on BBC One featuring its content).
 The acquisition of international rights by Netflix was confirmed in February 2020.